 bit more scenic.
 To board the boat, simply exit the lobby on the

-rear side of the hotel and walk straight down to the dock.
+rear side of the hotel and walk straight down to the dock - just look for the lighthouse.
 Be sure

-you're in the Epcot line (left side facing the water), not the Disney's
+you're in the Epcot line (left side facing the water), not Disney's

-Hollywood Studios (right side facing the water) line.
+Hollywood Studios line (right side facing the water) line.

 Epcot resort guests CAN use the International Gateway entrance to Epcot even though World Showcase may not yet be open for the day.
 Cast members will help usher you toward Future World in Epcot.
 The International Gateway also offers full-service ticketing and purchasing of annual passes.
 The guest services window usually opens 30 minutes prior to park opening.

 - Disney's Hollywood Studios - To reach Hollywood Studios, you have two options.
 You can take a leisurely 15 to 20 minute one-mile stroll along the path that follows the waterway connecting the Epcot resort area with the Hollywood Studios.
 Or you can take the Friendship boat from the right side of the boat dock.
 You can meet the boat at the dock just as you would the boat for Epcot, by exiting the rear of the hotel and walking straight down to the lighthouse.
 Again, make sure you catch the right boat.
 The CMs will surely let you know which boat you're getting on.
 The boat usually stops by the Swan and Dolphin and Boardwalk via the Studios.
 The trip takes about 20 minutes.